 I often feel like this man on his cart being pulled by a horse surrounded by cars.
 I think the burden of trying to live with so little often while it appears those around me are in such luxury.

 Then I am reminded of what a wonderful family I have and the vacations we have taken.

 Have you got $2200?
 In this world, you’re rich.
 Assets (not cash) of $2200 per adult place a person in the top 50% of the world’s wealthiest.

 If you have sufficient food, decent clothes, live in a house or apartment, and have a reasonably reliable means of transportation, you are among the top 15% of the world’s wealthy.

-If you earn more than $50,000 annually, you are in the top 1% of the world’s income earners.
+You earn more than $50,000 annually in the top 1% of the world’s income earners.

-What is really cool about Jesus is he taught us how to live no matter our status.
-His instructions if we choose to obey them will change our lives from the inside out rather than from the outside in.
+What is remarkable about Jesus is he taught us how to live no matter our status.
+His instructions, if we choose to obey them, will change our lives from the inside out rather than from the outside in.

-Here are couple verses about obedience to Christ teachings for the Christian:
+Here are a couple of verses about obedience to Christ’s teachings for the Christian:

 6 God “will repay each person according to what they have done.”
 7 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 8 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.